Bartlett Depot Museum

 August 30, 2010- Workers hang a replica of the original "Bartlett." depot exterior sign.
 Work was completed just in time for the September 12 dedication festivities. |

-Have you seen the old depot lately?
-The transformation is amazing!
-When the Bartlett Depot Museum opened its doors on September 12, 2010, the Village's original depot was back in service, but in a whole new way.
+When the Bartlett Depot Museum opened its doors on September 12, 2010, the

 New windows and doors, that replicate the originals, have been installed and new wood siding has added a fresh face to the exterior.
 The interior of the depot was gutted, since the original finishes had all been removed during the past 137 years.
 And the new foundational finally gives the depot a firm footing on which to rest.